New Inflation in Supersymmetric SU(5) and Flipped SU(5) GUT Models: Introduction

-In present article we discuss the possibility of realizing SS new inflation model in $SU(5)$ GUT \cite{Georgi:1972cj} and its flipped version, i.e., $FSU(5) \equiv SU(5) \times U(1)$ GUT \cite{DeRujula:1980qc}.
-Comparing two models, some of the common attractive features are the natural solution of doublet-triplet problem in $FSU(5)$ via missing partner mechanism \cite{DeRujula:1980qc}, gauge coupling unification and appropriate proton decay suppression.
-As we will discuss in detail, the $U(1)_R\times Z_n$ symmetry plays a crucial role in circumventing the fast proton decay problem.
-In particular, proton lifetime is estimated to be of order $10^{36}$ years.
-In $SU(5)$ model, however, a fine-tuned solution for doublet-triplet problem is assumed.
-Besides, the requirement of gauge coupling unification in an $R$-symmtric $SU(5)$ model inevitably leads us beyond the minimal setup of the model.
-Despite of these issues, the problem of neutrino mass with successful reheating and leptogenesis is naturally settled in $SU(5)$ model whereas some extra assumptions are usually required to realize these features in $FSU(5)$ model.
-Finally, the predictions of various inflationary parameters are found compatible with the latest Planck's data based on a base $\Lambda$CDM model \cite{Ade:2015lrj}.
+In present article we discuss the feasibility of realizing SS new inflation model in $SU(5)$ GUT \cite{Georgi:1972cj} and its flipped version, i.e., $FSU(5) \equiv SU(5) \times U(1)$ GUT \cite{Barr:1981qv}.
+Some of the distinguishing features of these models are the solution of doublet-triplet problem, the gauge coupling unification and the appropriate proton decay suppression.
+As we will discuss in detail, the $U(1)_R \times Z_n$ symmetry plays a crucial role in circumventing the fast proton decay problem.
+A fine-tuned solution is assumed for the doublet-triplet problem in $SU(5)$ model whereas this problem is naturally resolved in $FSU(5)$ via missing partner mechanism \cite{Antoniadis:1987dx}.
+The additional $R$-symmetry ruins the successful gauge coupling unification feature of a supersymmetric $SU(5)$ model and inevitably leads us beyond the minimal setup of the model.
+The gauge coupling unification feature, however, is not predicted in $FSU(5)$ model.
+The problem of light neutrino masses with successful reheating and leptogenesis is naturally settled in $SU(5)$ model whereas a little extra effort is required to realize these features in the $R$-symmetric $FSU(5)$ model considered here.
+The monopole problem appears in $SU(5)$ model with the prediction of electric charge quantization.
+However, the breaking of $SU(5)$ symmetry during new inflation automatically takes care of this problem.
+The observed mass hierarchy of charged fermions is easily accommodated in $FSU(5)$ whereas in $SU(5)$ we need to go beyond the minimal model.
+Finally, the predictions of the various inflationary parameters are found compatible with the recent Planck data based on a base $\Lambda$CDM model \cite{Ade:2015lrj}.